 The moderate temperatures during the daytime make it perfect for a trekking adventure.
 Besides that, the incredible views of the entire Annapurna mountain range will take your breath away.
-Overall, Annapurna Base Camp trek in April is an excellent trekking experience in the lap of mother nature.
+Overall, the Annapurna Base Camp trek in April is an excellent trekking experience in the lap of mother nature.

 So are you ready to trek the pristine landscapes of the Annapurna Base Camp in April?
-Read further for detailed information regarding Annapurna Base Camp trek in April and book your trip now!
+Read further for detailed information regarding the Annapurna Base Camp trek in April and book your trip now!